tslevy/mm4t-site/contribute.md

 <a href="http://canva.7eqqol.net/mmft" class="btn btn-outline-primary">Try Canva</a>

-### The Non-Designer's Design Book
+### The Non-Designer’s Design Book
-As talked about in my 13th episode, [this book](https://amzn.to/2HqkPEN) is incredibly helpful when it comes to designing advertisements for your business.
-Usually, your advertisements will be the first thing people see when it comes to your business, and you want to make that first impression a positive one.
-Whether you’re designing business cards, flyers, or even an entire website— you will find lot’s of value in this book.
+As I talked about in my 13th episode, [this book](https://amzn.to/2HqkPEN) is incredibly helpful when it comes to designing advertisements for your business.
+Usually your advertisements will be the first thing people see when it comes to your business, and you want to make that first impression a positive one.
+Whether you’re designing business cards, flyers, or even an entire website, you will find lots of value in this book.

 <a href="https://amzn.to/2HqkPEN" class="btn btn-outline-primary">Read the book</a>